-These atomic and molecular transitions also provide the most common way of studying the dense molecular gas, particularly the rotational levels of CO.
+The appearance of these molecules is significant because, unlike $H_2$ , these molecules are strong emitters, capable of cooling the gas to temperatures of $\sim 10$ K. These molecular transitions also provide the most common way of studying the dense molecular gas, particularly the rotational levels of CO.
 Other methods include mm emission by cold dust grains, and infrared absorption of background starlight.

-IV.
+II.
 Collisional processes

-In the final part of the class today, we will begin to build the theoretical tools we will need to understand the behavior of the ISM.
+With that brief tour of the ISM completed, we will begin to build the theoretical tools we will need to understand the behaviour of the ISM.
 The first goal will be an understanding of collisions between particles.
 In the materials we're used to, collisions occur so frequently that we don't usually worry about them, and we simply assume that they occur frequently enough for distributions to reach thermodynamic equilibrium.
 In the ISM we cannot safely make this assumption, and so we must worry about calculating the rates of collisions.